tlsnotary/docs-mdbook/src/developers/quick_start.md

+# Quick Start

+In this guide we will set up a general-purpose TLS verifier, the `Notary`, so that a `Prover` can notarize some TLS data and generate a proof which he then shows to a `Verifier` for selective disclosure.

-This guide will take you through the steps of:
+So this guide will take you through the steps of:
 - starting a `Notary` server
 - running a `Prover` to notarize some web data
 - running a `Verifier` to verify the notarized data

-Note that the TLSNotary protocol assumes that the `Notary` is trusted by the `Verifier`.
-To minimize the trust, the `Verifier` itself can act as a `Notary`.

-# Preliminaries
+## Preliminaries

 ### Install rust